Asset Recovery Interagency Network Asia Pacific: 2018 AGM

 Indonesia held the 2018 Presidency and hosted the AGM in Bali on 5-6 November 2018, followed by the Asset Forfeiture Workshop on 7-9 November.
 The events were hosted by the Indonesian Attorney General's Office.
 80 representatives from 23 jurisdictions and 2 international organizations attended the Meeting.

 2019 AGM

 Mongolia held the 2019 Presidency and hosted the AGM in Ulaanbaatar on 23-24 September 2019, followed by the Asset Forfeiture Workshop on 25-27 September.
 The events were hosted by the Independent Authority Against Corruption of Mongolia.
 More than 100 representatives from 24 jurisdictions and 6 international organizations attended the Meeting.
 After AGM, a Workshop was organized on the topic "Finding hidden assets: Concealing the beneficial ownership of criminal proceeds."

 2020 AGM

 The 2020 AGM, originally scheduled for December 7-11 in Queenstown in New Zealand, has been canceled due to the COVID-19 pandemic situation.

+2023 AGM

+Thailand held the 2023 Presidency and hosted the 8th AGM in Bangkok from 29 November to 1 December 2023.
+The Meeting was co-hosted by the Office of the Attorney General (OAG) and the Anti-Money Laundering Office under the theme, "Synergy for Effective Confiscation of the Proceeds of Crime."